adobe/node-cgroup-metrics/README.md

 - `timestamp`: timestamp of when the measurement was taken

 Calculated CPU values:
-- `calculateUsage`: takes two instances of calls to `cpuacct.usage` or `cpuacct.stat` and returns the calculated usage:
+- `calculateUsage`: takes two instances of calls to `cpuacct.usage` or `cpuacct.stat` and returns the calculated usage in percentage of CPU time:
     ` second time since container start - first time since container start / total time`